xvzemin/tace/docs/source/guide/acceleration.rst

 OpenEquivariance is the recommended edge-level backend for supported NVIDIA GPUs.

-The acceleration environment can also be configured through one Python interface before constructing or loading the model:
+The acceleration environment can also be configured through Python interface before constructing or loading the model:

 .. code-block:: python